frederic-perez/AmE-dictionary/data/dictionary.md

 __like attracts like__ _idiom_ People tend to seek out or be attracted to those that are similar or like-minded. _I guess I shouldn’t be surprised that John wants to find other Americans to hang out with.
 Like attracts like, after all._
 __like death warmed up__ _idiom_ In a state or appearance of extreme ill health.
 (Often preceded by “look” or “feel.”)
 __like hell__
-__sell like hotcakes__ _idiom_ To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
 __like pulling teeth__ _idiom_
 __like shooting fish in a barrel__
 __like two peas in a pod__ _idiom_ Very similar.